chandankumar994/DevOps-Mastery/DevOps_Role_Interview_Q-A.md

 #### Question-15: Where you store your artifacts?
 Ans: Nexus and JFrog Artifactory.

-#### Question-16: In which language you front-end application is prepared  and how you are building it in the pipeline?
+#### Question-16: In which language your front-end application is prepared  and how you are building it in the pipeline?
-Ans: Our front end application kis prepared in dot net core and we are using `.NET Core CLI` and `MS build` to build the project using pipeline. our middle ware is prepared using java so we are using `Maven` to build it using pipeline.
+Ans: Our front end application is prepared in dot net core and we are using `.NET Core CLI` and `MS build` to build the project using pipeline. our middle ware is prepared using java so we are using `Maven` to build it using pipeline.

 #### Question-1: